wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (2) The society shall be entitled to charge a sum not exceeding 5 shillings for every such copy of its rules.

-    (3) If any society fails to comply with the requirements of subsection (1), the society, and every officer of the society who is in default, shall be guilty of an offence and shall be liable to a fine not exceeding 50 pounds.
+    (3) If any society fails to comply with the requirements of subsection (1), the society, and every officer of the society who is in default, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding 50 pounds.

     Compare: 1908 No 18 s 17; Building Societies Act 1962 s 107 (UK)

+    Section 20(3): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Name of society